-After last year’s stock market crash, the government intervened by injecting millions of dollars into the economy, banning sales of Chinese shares from majority shareholders, and planning a circuit breaker mechanism.
+Beijing intervened after last year’s stock market crash.
+They injected millions of dollars into the economy, banned sales of Chinese shares from majority shareholders, and planed a circuit breaker mechanism.

-This time as well, the government plans to put new rules in place aimed at helping the economy.
+This time as well, the government plans new rules aimed at helping the economy.
 This is despite the fact that some experts are of a different opinion.
-After the second suspension, it announced a new rule that will be effective immediately to greatly limit the sale of Chinese shares.
+After the second suspension, it announced a new rule to to greatly limit the sale of Chinese shares.

 Major shareholders (those with more than 5% in any one company) are now able to sell off a maximum of 1% of their holdings in any three-month period.
-In addition, such investors are now required to disclose their intentions 15 days in advance.
-They will also be removing the circuit breaker mechanism installed just this Monday.
+Such investors need to disclose their intentions 15 days in advance.
+The circuit breaker mechanism will also be removed, even though it was installed last Monday.

-Many experts have spoken up against the government for being so actively involved, saying that circuit breakers only fueled more worry.
+Experts have spoken up against the government for being so actively involved, saying circuit breakers only fuel more worry.
 Some are saying that a recession in China, caused at least in part by government intervention, is certain.

 - Investing in Hong Kong Property: The Ultimate Guide - 21/05/2017